ErinaTheDummy/SwordToShield/Gamemaster_Resources/Bestiary/Fiends.md

 |   |   |   |   |   |   |

 # Features:
-- Ambusher: The Gobulos deals an additional 2d6 damage to a creature surpised by it
+- Ambusher: The glob deals an additional 2d6 damage to a creature surpised by it

 # Attacks: